 Discover Natural Remedies for Pharyngitis

-Feeling of a “knot” in your throat
+The sensation of having a “knot” in your throat

 Unexplained weight loss

 Weight loss is common with most oncological diseases.
 In the case of oropharyngeal cancer, it’s normal to experience loss of appetite.
 You might even lose your ability to chew normally.